nerdguyahmad/simple-github.py/README.md

 ## Features
 This wrapper is very simple but for the sake of making this README large, Here are some features of this wrapper:

 - Easy to use and Organized
-- Wraps basic stuff
+- Wraps basic endpoints
-- Object Oriented design
+- Object Oriented design for ease of user
-- Both Sync & Async support
+- All objects & methods are [documented](https://github.com/nerdguyahmad/simple-github.py/wiki)

 ## Quickstart
 For more examples and brief docs, Read [Wiki](https://github.com/nerdguyahmad/simple-github.py/wiki)